-Modern preference algorithms have a “filter bubble effect,” which is an example of technology amplifying and facilitating our cognitive tendency toward confirmation bias.
-Websites use algorithms to predict the information a user wants to see, and then provide information accordingly.
-We normally prefer content that confirms our beliefs because it requires less critical reflection.
-So, filter bubbles might exclude information that clashes with your existing opinions from your online experience.
-Filter bubbles and the confirmation bias they produce has been shown to influence elections and may inhibit the constructive discussion democracy rests on.
+Modern preference algorithms have a “filter bubble effect,” which is an example of technology amplifying and facilitating our tendency toward confirmation bias.
+Websites use algorithms to predict the information and content that a user wants to see.
+We normally prefer media that confirms our beliefs because it requires less critical reflection.
+So, filter bubbles might exclude information that clashes with your existing opinions as informed by your online activity.

 How to avoid it

-Confirmation bias is most likely to occur when we are gathering the information needed to make decisions.
-It is also likely to occur subconsciously; we are most likely unaware of its influence on our decision-making.
-As such, the first step to avoiding confirmation bias is being aware of it.
+Confirmation bias is likely to occur when we are gathering the information needed to make decisions.
+It is also subconscious; we are unaware of its influence on our decision-making.
+As such, the first step to avoiding confirmation bias is making ourselves aware of it.
 Because confirmation bias is most likely to occur early in the decision-making process, we should focus on starting with a neutral fact base.
-This can be achieved by having one (or ideally, multiple) third parties who gather facts to form a more objective body of information.10
+This can be achieved by having multiple objective sources of information.